 It’s easy to miss the comforts of home when traveling-particularly when accommodations are anything but comfortable.
 When you play host, take a moment to ensure your guests feel right at home by creating a warm and welcoming space.
 With a little extra effort in your guest room design, you can arrange a wonderful, cozy space for your friends, family, and other guests enjoy during their stay in your home.

 Remember to cover the bed with high-thread-count sheets to maximize the comfort level.
 Cotton sheets paired with a cotton coverlet and a down duvet allow your guests to adjust according to their temperature preferences.
-It’s always a good idea to provide a couple of additional blankets in a basket or an easy, accessible drawer just in case they need some extra warmth.
+It would naturally be more comfortable for your guest (and yourself) if you had a heating and cooling system installed in your home (head to the web to find individuals who can install one for you).
+Regardless, it’s always a good idea to provide a couple of additional blankets in a basket or an easy, accessible drawer just in case they need some extra warmth.

 Top it all off with an assortment of pillows (functional and decorative) to accommodate your guests and pull together the guest bedroom design.
 Some of your guests will like flat, firm pillows, and others will prefer soft, fluffy pillows.